itprojects/InboxPager/README.md

 - Device orientation is frozen during sending and downloading to prevent crashing.
 This is restored when finished.

-- IF YOU DOWNLOAD TOO MANY ATTACHMENTS TOO QUICKLY, your server may ban you.
-Download the full message and save them afterwards.
+- IF YOU DOWNLOAD TOO MANY ATTACHMENTS TOO QUICKLY, your **server may ban you**.
+Download the full message to database first, and then save them afterwards.
+You may wish to remove the full message from database after that to save memory.

 - Message dates (>=v5.1) are reformatted and converted to the LOCAL DEVICE TIMEZONE.
 Press "DATE", to see converted datetime header in a widget.
 Press the text of the date, to see the original raw datetime.

-## WON'T FIX
+## WON'T FIX ISSUES

+InboxPager:

-- Automatically, on a cloud server, Save/Restore internal database.
-If a backup of the local device is necessary, close the app and copy/paste the database from "/data/data/...".
+- Does not allow backups and of internal database.
+If a backup of the local device is really necessary, close the app and copy/paste database and xml setting files from "/data/data/..." with root.

-- Backend that runs in the background, as a constantly present service.
+- Does not have a separate back-end, that runs in the background, as a constantly present service.

-- Contacts integration with the rest of the Android OS.
+- Does not integrate with the rest of the Android OS.

-- Forwarding messages (digests) from inside the app.
+- Does not forward messages (digests) from inside the app.

+- Does not include the message being replied to in the new message.

-- Full IMAP folders.
+- Does not support all IMAP folder operations.
 The app is "lite".

-- Ordinary non-SSL/TLS.
-This includes (STARTTLS).
+- Does not support insecure (non-SSL/TLS) servers.

-- Printing messages on paper.
+- Does not print messages on paper.
 You can save them to file and print them manually.

-- Automatic inclusion of the message being replied to in the new message.

 ## Bug Reporting

 https://github.com/itprojects/InboxPager/issues

-# Gmail Configuration
+# GMail Configuration

-Requires Two Factor Authentication (2FA).

-Make sure you have enabled IMAP access in Google Account.

-To use a Gmail inbox, you need to setup an App Password.
+To use a GMail inbox, you need to setup an App Password.

-1. Login to Gmail.
+1. Login to GMail.
+2. Enable IMAP and SMTP access.
-2. To enable App Passwords for you google account, you need to have Two Factor Authentication (2FA).
+3. Enable App Passwords for you account.
-3. In GMail > Security > App Passwords.
+    GMail > Security > App Passwords
 4. [IMPORTANT STEP] Press Select app > Other (Custom name)
 5. Give it a name.
 Done.
 6. Enter the letters (without spaces!) as password.